rjwut/advent/README.md

 npm run session {session-cookie}
 ```

 ...where `session-cookie` is the value of your `session` cookie from the Advent of Code web site.
-Otherwise, you must download your input manually and save it under `input/{year}/{day}.txt`.
-If your session cookie changes, you will need to run this command again.
+If your session cookie changes, you will need to run the command again.

+If you'd rather provide your input manually, you must sotre it as `input/{year}/{day}.txt`.

 ## Usage